-In the last two months, i have been training a group of industry experts on data decision making.
+In the last two months, I have been training a group of industry experts on data decision making.
 This whole training was based on data the industry has been consuming in traditional manual way.
-The training has been part of mental preparedness to usher a new modern tool to be launched in the coming months.
-Being a modern tool, a lot of excitement has been expressed by attendees who found the tool quite solution oriented.
+The training was part of mental preparedness to usher a new modern tool for data reporting.
+Being a modern tool, a lot of excitement was expressed by attendees who found the tool quite solution oriented.
 To mention a few take from the training;

 Pushing governed data/insights to the users, this meant users of the tool will no longer have to make calls to their experts to gain insights, but rather will utilize the tool to make their decision.

 Insight for everyone - Although the business need vary from one persona to another, the tool will allow each persona have their data needs addressed.
 Should i say, same data,different persona's need, same tool solution.

 Insights every where - The new tool will give users the flexibility to glean insights wherever they are as long as they have access to internet, using their, laptops, desktops and even mobile phones.

 Besides these advantages, I learned one big difference within same persona's.
 There was a notable difference in how users prefer to consume insights.
 For instance, there were some cases users would prefer to use a line chart over a bar chart and vice-versa.
 This kept me thinking, could there be a way to enable each user choose the chart they would like to use?
 Doing this will enable developers satisfy the demands of varying persona's.
 Therefore this article seeks to explore one of the ways to solve this challenge in your current project using Tableau parameter and layout container.

 Connect to Superstores data set above, build a simple Bar chart with dimension Sub-Category and Measure Sales.

 Repeat step 1, note under marks card to choose Line.

 Step 3: Create a String Parameter.